rboyle-software/drone-tools/README.md

 Please feel free to create an issue or send a message to correct our math or propose additional features.
 <br><br>

+## To run the app locally:

+- Fork and Clone this repository
+- Install dependencies
+- Use `npm run run-dev` to launch the app on the development server and host the Netlify function on its own separate development server.
+<br><br>

 ## To Do:

 - [x] RPM * Prop Max Circumference over Distance / Time = Prop Tip Speed